Annual Review Toolkit

 After the review meeting

-You must prepare and send a report of the meeting to everyone invited within two weeks of the meeting.
+You must prepare and send a report, using the correct meeting report template, to everyone invited within two weeks of the meeting.
 The report must set out recommendations on any amendments required to the EHC plan, and should refer to any difference between the school or other institution’s recommendations and those of others attending the meeting.

 Within four weeks of the review meeting, the local authority must decide whether it proposes to keep the EHC plan as it is, amend the plan, or cease to maintain the plan, and notify the child’s parent or the young person and the school or other institution attended: